 What you can do is start the process off.
 This will show you gaps in the company processes.
 You may find that certain processes can be stopped as they don't have a benefit any more.

-If you require help your IT processes, please speak to a member of our team on 01489 290 001.
+If you require any help with your IT processes, please speak to a member of our team on 01489 290 001.
 You can also drop us an email.
-We also work with a legal professional who will help protected your business.
+We also work with a legal professional who can help you protect your business.